 - Remove all the water from the area and pour it down the toilet.

 - Pour some boiling water down the plughole.

 - Pour one cup of baking powder or bicarbonate of soda into the plughole and leave it for a couple of minutes.

 - Add one cup of white vinegar, this will fizz and help to unclog any grease or grime.

 - Put the plug back in and wait for five to ten minutes.

 - Pour some more boiling water down the plughole.

 If you regularly get blockages it might be worth buying a plunger.
-Using this forms a suction to help move the blockages.
-When using one ensure that any overflow drains are blocked to maximise the suction created with the plunger.
+Using a plunger can help to clear blockages.
+Make sure that overflow drains are blocked to maximise the suction created with the plunger.